-You can consider the following example for a better understanding of VBA List Box.
+You can consider the following example to understand the VBA List Box better.

-Follow the below steps to create list box in VBA.
+Follow the below steps to create a list box in VBA.

-Step 1: In the Visual Basic Window Insert User form.
+Step 1: In the Visual Basic window, Insert the User form.

-Step 2: As soon as you insert user form you can see toolbox along with the user form.
+Step 2: As soon as you insert the user form, you can see the toolbox along with the user form.

 Step 4: Draw this list box on the user form.

-Step 10: Run this code you will see a list box in separately.
+Step 10: Run this code; you will see a list box separately.

-Step 11: Now we will add macro code to store the data selected by the user.
-Double click on the list box.
-You will see a separate macro name like the below.
+Step 11: Now, we will add a macro code to store the data selected by the user.
+Double-click on the list box.
+You will see a separate macro name like the one below.

 Private Sub Month_List_Box_Click() End Sub

-Step 11: When the user selects the month we will store the data in cell G5.
-In order to store the input given by the user add below code.
+Step 11: When the user selects the month, we store the data in cell G5.
+To store the input given by the user, add the below code.

 Private Sub Month_List_Box_Click() Range("G5").Value = Month_List_Box.Value End Sub

-Step 12: Now if you run the code and select any of the months we can see the value selected by the user in the G5 cell.
+Step 12: If you run the code and select any of the months, we can see the value the user selects in the G5 cell.

-I have selected Jun, so I can see Jun in the G5 cell.
-Like this, we can use list box in your VBA projects to take input from the users.
+I have selected Jun so that I can see Jun in the G5 cell.
+Like this, we can use a list box in your VBA projects to take input from the users.